Volsci devictis Veliternus ager ademptus: Velitras coloni ab urbe missi et colonia deducta. The Volsci, having been

 Palazzo Comunale: (left) western side; (right) eastern side

 Velletri retained some municipal magistrates until 1591 when all powers were entrusted to the town's bishop.
-Palazzo Comunale was the swansong of Comune as its construction started in 1575; it was designed by il Vignola and completed by Giacomo della Porta.
-It stands on the highest point of Velletri and it is visible from a great distance; it was rebuilt dov'era e come era (where and how it was) after WWII.
+Palazzo Comunale was designed by il Vignola and completed by Giacomo della Porta.
+It stands on the highest point of Velletri and it is visible from a great distance; it was rebuilt dov'era e come era (where and how it was) after its destruction during WWII.

 Oratorio di S. Maria del Sangue (left), S. Michele Arcangelo (right) and S. Lorenzo (far right)